-Saturday Patches of morning fog and frost.
-Sunny afternoon.
-Winds SW 15 to 20 km/h becoming light during the morning.
+Monday Clear.
+Winds SW 15 to 20 km/h becoming light in the late evening.

 Wednesday Hot and sunny.
 Winds N/NE 25 to 35 km/h shifting milder SW 25 to 40 km/h in the evening.
 Min 16 Max 38.

 Thursday Sunny.
 Winds SW 15 to 20 km/h becoming light during the morning then becoming S/SW 15 to 20 km/h during the evening.